-As suggested in the introduction to this chapter the most important question we need to address when attempting to the find the right balance between different approaches towards intrinsic compliance motivation, is why do we need to choose between the different motivations to begin with?
+As suggested in the introduction to this chapter, the most important question we need to address when trying to the find the right balance between different approaches towards intrinsic compliance motivation is why do we need to choose between the different motivations to begin with.
 Why can’t states focus on both coerced and internalized compliance at the same time?
-For example, where you have to use command and control and self-regulation at the same time or nudges and sanctions at the same time the combination cannot work simultaneously as one approach (e.g. sanctions) interrupts the others (e.g. trust enhancing regulation).
-However, there are situations where a regulator can have it all with no or relatively marginal destructive effects on both accounts.
-For example, when it can emphasize both legitimacy and sanctions at the same time, it is very possible that there might even be a mutual benefit rather than mutual destruction.
-We will further develop these differences, both in this chapter as well as in the following chapter that focuses on regulatory approaches to change behavior.
+For example, when the state needs to use command and control, self-regulation, nudges, or sanctions at the same time, can some combination work simultaneously, as one approach?
+This instead of one approach (such as sanctions) interrupting the others (such as trust-enhancing regulation)?
+However, there are situations where a regulator can have it all, with no or relatively marginal destructive effects.
+For example, when the regulator can affirm both legitimacy and sanctions at the same time, it is very possible that there might even be a mutual benefit rather than mutual destruction.
+We will further develop these differences in this chapter as well as in the following chapter that focuses on regulatory approaches to change behavior.

-What exactly does Crowding Out mean?
+What exactly does crowding out mean?

-As suggested in the introduction to this chapter, for the most part, research with regards to crowding out motivation, focuses on incentives and compensation as undermining peoples’ intrinsic motivation (e.g. civic duties) to comply and to cooperate.
-That is people who before an extrinsic cue was introduced, were intrinsically motivated to cooperate and once the extrinsic motivation was introduced it had an effect on how the intrinsic motivation operates and in the extreme cases it completely replaced it.
-In many ways, the crowding out effect is seen as one of the main reasons why the desired outcome isn’t reached when legislation focuses solely on extrinsic motivation, without attempting to influence people’s intrinsic motivation.
+As suggested in the introduction to this chapter, most research on crowding out motivation, focuses on how incentives and compensation undermine peoples’ intrinsic motivation to comply and to cooperate (such as in cases of civic duties).
+That is, the introduction of an extrinsic motivation on people who were originally motivated to cooperate had an effect on how the intrinsic motivation operates, even completely replacing it in extreme cases.
+The crowding out effect is often considered one of the main reasons why legislation that focuses solely on extrinsic motivation without attempting to influence people’s intrinsic motivation does not achieve the desired outcome.

-Traditionally, it has been found that the safest regulatory approach is to focus on the common denominator that a fear of punishment is the way to avoid the need to take a specific motivation into account.
-A legal approach that ignores the variation in intrinsic motivation as a way to avoid the need to deal with the complexity and uncertainty associated with targeting the presumed motivation of the individuals is doomed to fail.
+Traditionally, it has been found that the safest regulatory approach is to focus on the common denominator.
+This means that a fear of punishment is the way to avoid the need to take a specific motivation into account.
+A legal approach that ignores the variation in intrinsic motivation is doomed to fail as does not address the complexity and uncertainty associated with targeting individuals’ presumed motivation.

-The Problem with the Crowding Out Argument
+The problem with the crowding out argument

-One of the omissions in the literature on crowding out is related to the question of what intrinsic motivation is being crowded out and whether they all crowded in the same way.
+One of the omissions in the literature on crowding out relates to the question of what type of intrinsic motivation is being crowded out.
 Are all types of intrinsic motivation likely to be crowded out in the same way?
-Are there certain types of extrinsic motivations which are more likely to crowd out different type of intrinsic motivation?
+Are there certain types of extrinsic motivations that are more likely to crowd out different types of intrinsic motivation?

-Answering these questions is crucial to our ability to predict what we gain or lose from voluntary compliance where extrinsic motivation is somewhat blocked from the perspective of the person deciding whether to comply or not.

-Clearly, there is a difference in the effect on people’s crowded out compliance, between how social norms, citizenship, morality or knowledge are being crowded out.
+Answering these questions is crucial to our ability to predict what we gain or lose from voluntary compliance in cases where the individual who is deciding whether or not to comply does not have a full view of the extrinsic motivation.
+It is clear that people’s compliance varies depending on whether and how social norms, citizenship, morality, or knowledge are being crowded out.

-Much of the common wisdom according to which the law focuses on extrinsic motivation is likely to undermine internalized and when the law focuses on intrinsic motivation (e.g. giving reasons) it is likely to enhance internalized compliance.
-However, it is important to note that many other scholars suggest that processes such as habit formation or cognitive dissonance could be a better process to understand the effect of law on people’s preferences and those are not related to any change in people.
+According to common wisdom, law that focuses on extrinsic motivation is likely to undermine internalized compliance.
+However, when the law focuses on intrinsic motivation, such as giving reasons, it is likely to enhance internalized compliance.
+However, it is important to note that many other scholars have suggested that examining processes such as habit formation or cognitive dissonance lead to a better understanding of the effect of law on people’s preferences.
+These processes are not related to any change in the individuals themselves.